Bylaw Enforcement and Licensing

 Bylaw Inquiries • Phone: 604-820-3727 • Fax: 604-820-3715

-The Bylaw Enforcement Division of the Development Services Department is responsible for administering and enforcing the various regulatory bylaws of the City.
+The Bylaws and Licensing Division of the Development Services Department is responsible for administering and enforcing the various regulatory bylaws of the City.
 Some of the areas of responsibility include: complaints, parking enforcement, and business licences.

-The Bylaw Enforcement Division seeks to gain compliance with municipal regulatory bylaw requirements through a variety of methods, including: community education, voluntary compliance on a case-by-case basis, and formal legal proceedings (such as tickets) if voluntary compliance is not achieved.
+The Bylaws and Licensing Division seeks to gain compliance with municipal regulatory bylaw requirements through a variety of methods, including: community education, voluntary compliance on a case-by-case basis, and formal legal proceedings (such as tickets) if voluntary compliance is not achieved.

 Enforcement of the City of Mission bylaws is generally a complaint generated system, with the exception of imminent life safety issues.

 Good Neighbour Guide

 Upholding our community standards is the shared responsibility of all Mission residents.
 You can contribute to our community’s well-being by knowing your responsibilities as a resident, property owner or tenant.
 The City is pleased to provide you with this guide, containing valuable information relating to your home and neighbourhood.
 This guide is an overview of frequently referenced bylaws, which set a minimum standard for neighbourhoods and help to ensure that all Mission residents live in a safe, clean, and healthy community.

 Where can I get a copy of the Good Neighbour Guide?

 To view a copy online click on the Good Neighbour Guide.

 You may also pick up a hard copy from any of the City of Mission locations.